 What makes the AR-15 style rifle the weapon of choice for mass shooters?

-The mass murder last week at the Pittsburgh Synagogue has something in common with the deadliest massacres: the AR-15 semi-automatic rifle.
-Variations of the AR-15 were used to kill at a Texas church, a Las Vegas concert, Marjorie Stoneman Douglas High School in Florida and Sandy Hook Elementary School.
+The mass shooting this past April at a California synagogue has something in common with the deadliest massacres: the AR-15 semiautomatic rifle.
+Variations of the AR-15 were used to kill at two New Zealand mosques, a Pittsburgh synagogue, Texas church, a Las Vegas concert, Marjorie Stoneman Douglas High School in Florida and Sandy Hook Elementary School.
 The AR-15 style rifle is the most popular rifle in America.
-There are well over 11 million, and they are rarely used in crime.
-Handguns kill far more people, but the AR-15 is the choice of our worst mass murderers.
-AR-15 ammunition travels up to three times the speed of sound.
-And tonight we're going to slow that down – so you can see why the AR-15's high-velocity ammo is the fear of every American emergency room
+There are well over 11 million and they are rarely used in crime.
+Handguns kill far more people.
+But as we first reported last November, the AR-15 is the choice of our worst mass murderers.
+AR-15 ammunition travels three times the speed of sound.
+And tonight we're going to slow that down, so you can see why the AR-15's high velocity ammo is the fear of every American emergency room.

 Mass shootings were once so shocking they were impossible to forget.
 Now they've become so frequent it's hard to remember them all.
-Last Saturday, in the Pittsburgh Synagogue, 11 were killed, six wounded.
+Last October, in a Pittsburgh Synagogue, 11 were killed, six wounded.

 FBI Special Agent Robert Jones: This is the most horrific scene I've seen in 22 years with the Federal Bureau of Investigations.
 Members of the Tree of Life Synagogue conducting a peaceful service in their place of worship were brutally murdered by a gunman targeting them simply because of their faith.

 Just 11 months before, it was a church in Sutherland Springs, Texas.
 Assistant fire chief Rusty Duncan was among the first to arrive.